Hertous/Hertous/README.md

 ### Vision

-The long-term vision for the Nirvana discussion mechanism is to evolve into a scalable **GRoup-Agency-as-a-Service (GraaS)** platform.
+The long-term vision for the Hertous discussion mechanism is to evolve into a scalable **GRoup-Agency-as-a-Service (GraaS)** platform.
 This service will democratize advanced multi-agent AI technology, enabling individuals and organizations to leverage collaborative AI agents for personalized decision-making, strategic insights, and operational efficiency across various domains.

 ### Overview

-The GrasS platform will transform the Nirvana System’s agent collaboration framework into a subscription-based service.
+The GrasS platform will transform the Hertous System’s agent collaboration framework into a subscription-based service.
 Users will gain access to a suite of intelligent, customizable agents capable of data aggregation, real-time analysis, and automated execution.
 Designed for scalability, the platform will serve diverse industries such as finance, supply chain, and R&D, seamlessly integrating existing workflows and data sources.

 ### Key Features

 1. **Agent Group Platform Development**
-   - Customizable agent groups configured to perform specialized tasks, mirroring the collaborative Nirvana framework.
+   - Customizable agent groups configured to perform specialized tasks, mirroring the collaborative Hertous framework.
    - Dynamic agent interaction ensures adaptability and continuous improvement.
 2. **Subscription-Based Personalized AI Agent Education System**
    - Users train agents to reflect their unique goals and preferences through a guided, subscription-driven education system.